anodyne/nova/README.md

         * updated the alt row color
 * updated the main and sim controllers to update some language keys
 * updated the docking request form to use the dynamic form
+* updated the ajax controller to handle operations for the docking form
+* updated the ajax controller to handle operations for the docking sections
+* updated the site controller to handle operations for the docking form
+* updated the site controller to handle operations for the docking sections
+* updated the control panel to notify of docking requests
 * fixed bug where a stray in comma threw errors in IE
+* fixed bug in specs form management where values couldn't be added to the dropdown menus
+* fixed bug in tour form management where values couldn't be added to the dropdown menus
+* fixed bug in bio form management where values couldn't be added to the dropdown menus

 Known Issues
 ------------